netmex/sqrip-woocommerce/README.txt

 The time given to the payer to settle the invoice may be communicated as text on the payment part.

 f) Integration
-The created QR invoice will be attached to the confirmation email.
+Define the e-mail to which the qr-invoice will be attached to.
 It can also be offered for download on the confirmation page.

 g) E-mail enclosure
 The QR invoice can be enclosed with the e-mail in two ways: